dudung/butiran/content/posts/25/e/44-simple-stats.md

 <!-- more -->

-"This app accepts numbers separated by delimiters such as end-of-line (newline), space, commas, or semicolons.
+This app accepts numbers separated by delimiters such as end-of-line (newline), space, commas, or semicolons.

 {{< script/loader >}}
 25e44.js